Seneca Park

 Location and History

-Seneca Park is a small yet tranquil green space nestled in the Streeterville neighborhood.
-It is positioned just east of the historic Water Tower Pumping Station, offering a quiet retreat from the bustling activity of Michigan Avenue.
+Found in the Streeterville neighborhood, Seneca Park is a small but peaceful green oasis in the urban landscape.
+It sits just east of the Water Tower Pumping Station, offering a quiet break from Michigan Avenue's hustle and bustle.

 Art and Sculptures